LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 ### Install Frida on Android

 To install Frida on Android, the device must be rooted first.
-We are going to use Android Virtual Device (AVD).
+For this tutorial we are going to use an Android Virtual Device (AVD) running Android 10 (API version 29).

 > ***NOTE***
 >
-> Do not use the last version of Android, for this tutorial we are going to use Android 10 (API version 29).
+> Do not use Android 11, because `frida-server` does not work yet on this version.

+Download the latest `frida-server` from [Frida’s GitHub releases](https://github.com/frida/frida/releases) page that **matches** the CPU architectutre of your Android device.
+If you are not sure about the CPU architecture check it by doing `adb shell` followed by `uname -m`.
-Download the latest frida-server from [Frida’s GitHub releases](https://github.com/frida/frida/releases) page and uncompress it with [7zip](https://www.7-zip.org/download.html), or on the Linux command line:
+Then uncompress it with [7zip](https://www.7-zip.org/download.html), or on the Linux command line:

 ```Console
 user@linux:AFD2$ unxz frida-server-14.2.14-android-x86_64.xz
 ```

-> ***NOTE***
+> ***NOTE 1***
 >
+> Be aware that your emulator might be `x86` (32 bits) instead of the `x86_64` (64 bits) that is used in this tutorial.

+> ***NOTE 2***
+>
-> If your are using a physical Android device, download the `arm64` version of the file, instead of `x86_64`.
+> If your are using a physical Android device, the CPU architecture could be `armv8l`,
+> in that case you should download the `arm64` version of the `frida-server`.

-Now, make sure the AVD is running and push `frida-server` and run it as root:
+Now, make sure your Android device is connected, copy `frida-server` to your device and run it as root, as shown here:

 ```Console
 user@linux:AFD2$ adb devices